tldr-pages/tldr/pages/linux/sensible-editor.md

 `sensible-editor %{{file}}`

-- Open a file in the default editor, cursor at the end of the file
+- Open a file in the default editor, cursor at the end of the file:

 `sensible-editor + %{{file}}`